 Don't feel like cooking?
 No sweat!
 Check out our fully cooked and frozen favorites from our restaurants that just need the warmth of your oven including lasagna from Cuoco, pretzels from the Brave Horse Tavern and pizza crust from Serious Pie (just to name a few things).

-Let us pair your pretzel and pimento dip with a local brew or pick a bottle of wine for you to settle into a movie with.
-We've also got snacks and some basic sundries just in case you need an emergency tooth brush or an emergency bag of chips.
+Let us pair your chicken pot pie with a local brew or pick a bottle of wine for you to settle into a movie with.
+We've also got snacks and some basic sundries just in case you need an emergency tooth brush or an emergency pint of ice cream.
 We look forward to seeing you soon at Home Remedy.

 Born in Anacortes, Wa and raised east of Cleveland, Ohio, Kyle Johnson returned to his PNW roots in 2010.
 After working at Seatown Seabar for its opening year, Kyle moved to Dahlia Lounge, working his way up the line to sous chef where he worked until the summer of 2017 when he became the chef of Cantina Leña.
 In late 2018, Kyle moved over to take on the chef position at Home Remedy.